Surfpup/tConfig-Mods/Epic Loot/Source/Readme.txt

 -Add Nephalem Valor-like system, and Elite monsters?

 Changelog

+v0.2.4 (March 4th, 2013)
+	-Updated magic find bonuses - Magic find is increased for each of the three (pre-hardmode) bosses that are defeated in the world.
+	-Playthrough magic find bonus - For each boss you defeat, your magic find goes up for the current playthrough.
+Exiting the world or restarting the game will reset this bonus.

 v0.2.3
 	-Updated to use new life variable in tConfig Beta 0.28.3h, should fix all HP affix issues